tomimelo/training-cycle/README.md

-Define your training cycle and calculate your next workout [WORK IN PROGRESS 🚧]
+Define your training cycle and calculate your next workout 💪🏼

 SPA made with Vanilla JS